-The Unpaid Britain Project has been set up to examine the non-payment of wages in Britain, with a particular focus on London.
-This project is jointly funded by Trust for London and Middlesex University Business School.
-For the purpose of this study, we are considering failure to pay, on time, the contractually agreed sum for work done to constitute unpaid wages.
+The Unpaid Britain Project was set up to examine the non-payment of wages in Britain, with a particular focus on London.
+It was jointly funded by Trust for London and Middlesex University Business School.
+For the purpose of this study, we consider failure to pay, on time, the contractually agreed sum for work done to constitute unpaid wages.
 Contractual agreement is taken to include minimum legal guarantees such as National Minimum Wage, holiday pay in line with the Working Time Regulations, and statutory pay such as sick pay (SSP), maternity pay (SMP), paternity pay (SPP) and adoption pay (SAP).
 Work is also taken to include “self-employment”.

 Other forms of unpaid time such as work experience, volunteering, family work, unpaid internships and additional hours worked by salaried staff are not included in this study, although they are clearly related.
 This relationship will be the focus, however, of a later discussion paper.